sreenathkspanikker/Test/README.md

 ### ClientController. java

-* It is a ordinary rest controller class
+* It is an ordinary rest controller class

 ```
 @RestController